mParticle/docs/src/pages/developers/migration/segment/index.md

 - [Web Quickstart Guide](/developers/sdk/web/getting-started/)
 - [Additional Platforms](/developers/)

-Use the guide below to map your Segment SDK implementation to an mParticle SDKs implementation.
+Use the following iOS and Android sections to map your Segment SDK implementation to mParticle.

 ### iOS SDK Installation

-Reference the table below to update your iOS app build based on your preferred package manager.
+To update your iOS app build, update your preferred package manager.

 | Package Manager      | Segment | mParticle|
 | ----------- | ----------- | ----------- |